 There will be some curriculum related Hallowe’en themed work done in school.

-There then followed a very contentious and heated time within the meeting where the disappointment and frustration felt by some parents was voiced.
+There then followed a very contentious and heated time within the meeting where the disappointment and frustration about lack of Hallowe’en celebrations felt by some parents was voiced.

 Sarah brought the discussion to a firm close to move on with other items on the agenda.